Exercise Science, PhD

 Take the following course for a minimum of 9 credit hours: | ||

-DOCTORAL SEMINAR 2 | ||
+DOCTORAL SEMINAR | ||

 Concentrations | ||

-See Exercise, PhD Concentrations | 24 | |
+See Biomechanics and Kinesiology, PhD Concentrations | 24 | |

-KINS 9990 | DISSERTATION | 15 |
+BMKI 9990 | DISSERTATION | 15 |

 Total Credits | 60 |

-1 | If HEKI 9031 and KINS 9041(or equivalent courses) have previously been taken, additional research core courses must be taken in order to meet the 21-hour requirement. |
+If required courses have previously been taken, additional research core courses must be taken in order to meet the 21-hour requirement.

-2 | This seminar is designed to enhance success in academia and maximize the student’s research experiences.
-The student will be required to register for 3 credit hours per semester.
+This seminar is designed to enhance success in academia and maximize the student’s research experiences.
+The student will be required to register for at least 9 credit hours (typically 3 hours per semester following their first year in the program).
 In these credit hours the student will attend formal reading clubs with the advisor where he/she will be engaged in reviewing the related literature via journal articles, conducting research projects, reviews of literature, meta-analyses, etc. In addition, the student will be taught how to write successful grants and develop a successful line of research.
-Each semester the student will have to produce as the graded outcome a manuscript based on data acquired in the laboratory from the ideas developed in the seminar, a grant that will support the research ideas developed, or significant progress on a research-related project.
-Ethical training will be offered as part of the seminar hours.
-In their first year, all doctoral students will be required to attend a training session on scientific integrity and the responsible conduct in research.
-A complementary, mandatory, web-based component will be completed before the didactic material.
-This component is offered through the UNMC IRB office and provides an extensive literature-based review of the topics, allowing interactive “chat-room” discussion of a series of relevant case-based problems. |
+Each semester for a graded outcome, the student will have to produce material such as a manuscript based on data acquired in the laboratory from the ideas developed in the seminar, a grant that will support the research ideas developed, or significant progress on a research-related project.
+Students will co-develop these graded outcomes each semester and submit them for approval to the doctoral program committee.

 Exit Requirements